 Sagan is unlikely to ride Paris-Roubaix in 2013, despite being a former Junior world mountain bike world champion.

 “I’ve got to continue to develop and mature.
 I’ve got to become stronger in every type of race.
-It’s easy to say I’ve got to improve on the climbs but I’ve also got to good in sprints too.”
+It’s easy to say I’ve got to improve on the climbs but I’ve also got to be good in sprints too.”

 “I’ve been doing more or less the same things for three years.
 I’ve always improved and so I don’t want to change too much for now.”